 Requires a commercial restaurant space

 For restaurateurs that are just starting out, virtual restaurants have one big barrier to entry: needing a physical restaurant space.
 As a result, virtual restaurants aren’t typically someone’s first foray into the restaurant industry.
-Rather, they’re a better option for restaurants that actively want to offer both table service and delivery, takeout, or order-ahead options.
+Rather, they’re a better option for restaurants that actively want to offer both table service and delivery, or takeout with online ordering.

 Multiple menus to manage

 If your table service, takeout and delivery menus differ from one another, that means you have multiple menus to manage.
 Without the right tools, managing multiple menus can be a challenge.
-With Lightspeed Delivery, though, operators can manage delivery, takeout and table service menus all from the same place: from the listed items to their prices and photography.
+With the right restaurant POS, delivery management and online ordering platform, though, operators can manage delivery, takeout and table service menus all from the same place: from the listed items to their prices and photography.
 Push menu changes to your POS system, website menu and to the menus featured on each third-party delivery service.

 Potentially cumbersome order fulfillment